Skip to Main Content

 ...
 See More ...
 See Less

-Kornet (hamstring) is available for Sunday's game against Memphis, Taylor Snow of the Celtics' official site reports.
+Kornet (illness) is not listed on the injury report for Wednesday's game against Miami, Taylor Snow of the Celtics' official site reports.

 ...
 See More ...
 See Less